 - His Own Worst Enemy: Michael's self-loathing comes out in full force during the tail end of his Motown career.
 He's extremely self-conscious about his appearance (especially since he was going through a severe acne outbreak), hates his nose, thinks that his career is failing, feels disrespected by his fans and fellow industry peoples, and predicts that he'll never move out until he's 28 because he's ten years behind in everything.
 It's not until he records Thriller years later that he gets past his severe self-loathing.

 - Hypocrite: Tito calls out Joseph for criticizing him for seeing his girlfriend during rehearsals while Jermaine was allowed to bring his.
 However, Joseph correctly points out that Jermaine's girlfriend is Berry Gordy's daughter, and not even he would be stupid enough to jeopardize their standing with Motown by kicking her out.

-- Same goes for Joe objecting to Jermaine getting married to Hazel Gordy at 20 thinking it would impact the Jackson 5 despite getting married to Katherine at 21.
+- Same goes for Joe objecting to Tito getting married to Dee-Dee Martes, and Jermaine getting married to Hazel Gordy both at age 20 thinking it would impact the Jackson 5 despite getting married to Katherine at 21.